Retirement Age for Women

 Women: Plan to Live Longer

-The downside to retiring early is greater for married women than men, and ideally, women should be retiring at older ages than men, rather than earlier, according to the NBER research.
+The downside to early retirement is greater for married women than men.
+Ideally, women should be retiring at older ages than men, rather than earlier, according to the NBER research.
 If you’re a woman and your career was cut short or interrupted, you’re more likely than a man to be leaving the workforce just as your earnings potential is peaking.

 However, if you work until you’re 70, the research finds, you’re much closer to erasing the gender gap in Social Security benefits earned.